Oxford Friends Action on Poverty (OxFAP)

 QUAKER FAITH & PRACTICE 29.13

-OxFAP is a committee that administers small grants on behalf of Oxford Quaker Meeting.
+OxFAP is a committee that administers grants on behalf of Oxford Quaker Meeting.
 It is one way in which Oxford Quakers respond to poverty in Oxford.
+OxFAP gives quarterly block grants to the following five voluntary sector organisations: Asylum Welcome, Homeless Oxfordshire, Citizens Advice, Elmore Community Services and Aspire.
+These organisations provide individual small grants to meet the urgent needs of their clients.
+The grants are reviewed quarterly by the OxFAP committee.

 Many needs arise from gaps in the benefit and support systems.
 Some groups are particularly disadvantaged, such as people coming out of homelessness, families in poverty, vulnerable migrants with no recourse to public funds and ex-prisoners struggling to make a new life.